jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

     - A New VSCode Windows will be launched and you can select `Linux` when prompted to choose between `Linux`, `Windows`, or `Mac`.

-### 3. CD into a working directory that your Instance is mounted to where you want to clone our repository to and run our model inference in.
+### 3. CD into a working directory that your Instance is mounted to, where you want to clone our repository to and run our model inference in.
 - For example in terminal:
     ```bash
     cd <working_dir>